ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

 Sleep 10
 ...
 ```
-2.8 Inspect the image stream for the outpur image as above.
+1. Inspect the image stream for the output image as above.
-Observe that there are now multiple versions of the image in play of the Docker tag `latest`,
+Observe that there are now multiple versions of the image in play on the Docker tag `latest`,
-and that the is currently points to the last built image, by SHA256 hash.
+and that the stream currently points to the last built image, by SHA256 hash.

-3. Cleanup
+### Cleanup
+You can skip this step if you are using an ephemeral environment like [Katacoda](https://www.katacoda.com/openshift/courses/playgrounds/openshift42).
+But it's probably
+useful to practice it at least once, since it's frequently used to clear out a failed
+deployment.

+1. `oc delete all`: Delete most resources created by `oc new-app` from the project:
-3.1 `$ oc delete all -l app=sleep`
+ `$ oc delete all -l app=sleep`

+1. Verify that resources are gone:
-3.2 `$ oc get all`
+ `$ oc get all`
  Should indicate that there are no resources left in the project.

-3.2 Delete the project
+1. `oc delete project`: Delete the project
  `$ oc delete project docker-build`